Portrait of Nick Watton

 Part of the "One Team.
 One Standard."
 British and Irish Lions tour sponsorship campaign.

 Written with vanilla JavaScript, this is a simple target shoot game.
-Gameplay needed to be the same on mobile and desktop so the interaction is necessarily simple: automatic missle direction control and one click to fire.
+Gameplay needed to be the same on mobile and desktop so the interaction is necessarily simple: automatic missile direction control and one click to fire.

 Over 64,500 plays in a month, with an average 44 plays per person.